PaperMC/patch-roulette/README.md

 - The frontend uses ESLint and Prettier for code style.
 Run `bun run format` to reformat and `bun run lint` to check style.
 - The backend simply has a `.editorconfig` file for code style.

+### Deployment

+- Published to the GitHub Container Registry on each commit through the `publish` actions workflow.